AzaharSK/NajrinPracticeaRepo/Java/02-Core-java.md

 The `super` keyword in Java is used to refer to the `immediate parent` class object.

-It is mainly used in inheritance.
+It is mainly used in inheritance for..

 - ✅ Parent constructor call - from inside child class constructor.
 - ✅ Parent variable access  - When parent and child class have the same variable name (same identifier).